sransara/thread-wiz/README.md

 ### Quick primer on eBPF

 eBPF is a way to extend Linux kernel without using something like Kernel Modules.
 Kernel modules are great but enabling a kernel module requires restarting user machine and if there's a bug in a kernel module the whole system can crash.
-On the other hand eBPF runs in a virtual machine (VM) within the kernel.
+On the other hand eBPF runs in a sandboxed virtual machine (VM) within the kernel.
 So unlike kernel modules eBPF programs can by dynamically loaded and safely run without affecting the user system - layer of indirection saves the day.
 The main cons are because a virtual machine is running with focus on safety some capabilities will be limited (like no unbounded loops) and will be slightly slower than directly running without a VM.

 ### Why bother with hooking into kernel?